-SC INFORMATION LETTER 09-2
+SC INFORMATION LETTER 09-8

-SUBJECT: Local Sales and Use Tax Chart and Exemption Information (Sales and Use Tax) EFFECTIVE DATE: March 1, 2009 SUPERSEDES: SC Information Letter #08-26 and all previous documents and any oral directives in conflict herewith.
+SUBJECT: Local Sales and Use Tax Charts, Catawba Tribal Sales and Use Tax Chart and Exemption Information (Sales and Use Tax) EFFECTIVE DATE: August 1, 2009 SUPERSEDES: SC Information Letter #09-2 and all previous documents and any oral directives in conflict herewith.
 AUTHORITY: S. C. Code Ann.
 Section 12-4-320 (2000) S. C. Code Ann.
 Section 1-23-10(4) (Supp.
-2008) SC Revenue Procedure #05-2 SCOPE: An Information Letter is a written statement issued to the public to announce general information useful in complying with the laws administered by the Department.
+2008) SC Revenue Procedure #09-3 SCOPE: An Information Letter is a written statement issued to the public to announce general information useful in complying with the laws administered by the Department.
 An Information Letter has no precedential value.

 The South Carolina Code of Laws allows the imposition of various types of local sales and use taxes.
-As such, the citizens of a county, depending upon the needs within the county, may impose one or several local sales and use taxes.
+Citizens of a county, depending upon the needs within the county, may impose one or several local sales and use taxes.
+Municipal councils, or the citizens of a municipality, may impose a sales and use tax1 for tourism development if the municipality is located in a county where revenue from state accommodations tax is at least fourteen million dollars in a fiscal year.2

 While most of these local sales and use taxes provide the same exemptions for certain sales and purchases, there are some differences.
-Attached is a chart that should provide guidance concerning the various types of local sales and use taxes collected by the Department of Revenue and the types of exemptions allowed under each tax.
+Attached are three charts that should provide guidance concerning the various types of local sales and use taxes collected by the Department of Revenue and the types of exemptions allowed under each tax.

-Please note that this chart only addresses the general local sales and use taxes collected by the Department of Revenue on behalf of the counties, school districts, and the Catawba Indian tribal government.
-It does not address the local taxes on sales of accommodations or on sales of prepared meals that are collected directly by the counties.
+Please note that these charts only address the general local sales and use taxes collected by the Department of Revenue on behalf of the counties, municipalities, school districts, and the Catawba Indian tribal government.
+They do not address the local taxes on sales of accommodations or on sales of prepared meals that are collected directly by the counties or municipalities.